gbarillot/blog/source/articles/2017-12-02-how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack.html.markdown

 - Request data from the server using this URL / Query string
 - Finally, mutate the state with the data you just got back from server

 What is a bit tricky here is that Vue sees query strings using arrays as JS Objects, so I had to tweak query string construction a little bit.
-In the end I got it working, now you just have to follow the steps to reuse [this component](https://github.com/gbarillot/boilerplate/blob/master/app/javascript/packs/admin/components/musicians/_filters.vue) to fit your needs.
+In the end I got it working, now you just have to follow the steps to reuse [this component](https://github.com/gbarillot/rails-vue-demo-app/blob/master/app/javascript/packs/admin/components/musicians/_filters.vue) to fit your needs.

 #### 3.11 ActionCable and Vue

 You have to set things up exactly the same way you'd do in a classical app, the only thing we're going to add here is about informing Vue when new messages are coming.
 This is done using an Event Bus.
-With this Event Bus mounted, the [chat component](https://github.com/gbarillot/boilerplate/blob/master/app/javascript/packs/admin/components/modals/chat.vue) will be notified each time there is a new event.
-On the other side, when you want to push new messages out, simply use the globally accessible "App" Object you created in the asset pipeline's powered [channel](https://github.com/gbarillot/boilerplate/blob/master/app/assets/javascripts/channels/chat.js).
+With this Event Bus mounted, the [chat component](https://github.com/gbarillot/rails-vue-demo-app/blob/master/app/javascript/packs/admin/components/modals/chat.vue) will be notified each time there is a new event.
+On the other side, when you want to push new messages out, simply use the globally accessible "App" Object you created in the asset pipeline's powered [channel](https://github.com/gbarillot/rails-vue-demo-app/blob/master/app/assets/javascripts/channels/chat.js).

 ## 4. Packing it up

 Wow, that's quite a lot of stuff for a blog post!
-I really encourage you to clone the demo [repo](https://github.com/gbarillot/boilerplate/) and play with the code.
+I really encourage you to clone the demo [repo](https://github.com/gbarillot/rails-vue-demo-app/) and play with the code.

 It's now time for to summarize some thoughts about building a SPA with Rails + Vue.js + Webpacker:

 - **Rails is an awesome starting point for a SPA**: I read sooooo many tutorials and blog posts about configuring Webpack that I was terrified with this one question: "how and where do I actually start?".
 Now, with Webpacker and Yarn included right in the Framework, there's nothing to fear, everything works out of the box.
 Testing is also improved, since you can now test each.and.every.part of the backend, no need to spin up utter slow layers like Selenium to test views output, and testing JSON is trivial.

 - **Vue is a fabulous JS framework**: I feel like it has picked up the best ideas from React (Component based, Flux pattern) and the best ideas from Angular (templates with custom markup, eg: v-if, v-for...).
-Using Webpack to compile .vue files and Vuex, in the end, I managed to get something fully scalable as your code grows, and *really* maintainable with not that much of code, compared to a classical app.
+Using Webpack to compile .vue files and Vuex, in the end, I managed to get something fully scalable as my code grows, and *really* maintainable with not that much of code, compared to a classical app.

-- **A SPA is quite a weird beast**: The Web has not been built for SPA's, neither browser did.
-Simple things in the "old world" may become quite tricky very fast (pagination+ransack), as in the same time complicated things now become easy as pie (updating the other side of the UI on the fly when a variable updates in the store, for example).
+- **A Single Page App is quite a weird beast**: The Web has not been built for SPA's, neither browsers were.
+Simple things in the "old world" may become quite tricky very fast (pagination+ransack, or even a simple form submission!), as in the same time complicated things now become easy as pie (updating the other side of the UI on the fly when a variable is updated in the store, for example).
 What I *really* appreciate is that the Javascript section is now under control.
 There's no longer JQuery soup boiling in the asset pipeline, with nasty and untestable bugs simmering in.
 If it was for one argument, it would be this one.
 Yes, it's worth writing a few more lines of code at the beginning.
 In the end, you'll win.